Reenforcements/PES-Embroidery/LOG.md

+# 12/4

+I think the sewing machine might actually follow PES commands and not PEC commands.
+That's kinda weird, because the PEC commands are supposed to be for the machine and the PES commands for like, desktop embroidery applications.
+This machine DOES have its own touch screen though, so maybe times have changed.

+Ah, well now the design is just showing up as a single little line for some reason.
+The machine will go back and forth on it until it breaks -_-

+I think it's getting caught by the bounds!
+That's why it goes back and forth against one wall.
+That's also whhy my embroidered square came out smaller than it should've.

+Yep that was it.
+I don't know whether I should be upset or impressed that they designed their firmware to that level.

+I think I also need the short format for most of them otherwise I think it tries to backstitch each time which is too much.

 # 12/3

 If I write my PES header with TrueSizer's PEC section, the embroidery machine recognizes it.
 That means I'm not writing the PEC section correctly.
 Time for some more reverse engineering.